 The Company used all of the loan proceeds from the PPP Loan to pay expenses during the covered period that the Company believes were for eligible purposes.
 On September 25, 2020, the Company submitted an application to the SBA through SVB for full loan forgiveness.
-No assurance is provided that the Company will obtain forgiveness of the PPP Loan in whole or in part.
-As of the date of this filing, the application for the PPP Loan forgiveness is still under review by the SBA.
+On June 19, 2021, the Company received notification from SVB that the PPP Loan of \$2.0 million has been fully forgiven by the SBA, and that payment and all accrued interest of \$24,000 thereon were remitted by the SBA to SVB on June 16, 2021.
+In connection with the full loan forgiveness, the Company recorded a gain on extinguishment of debt of approximately \$2.1 million in the three and six months ended June 30, 2021.